 10 Ways to Get Commitment from Your Training Participants

+Looking for ways to get commitment from your training participants?
 The closing of an active training session provides a sense of closure for the learners.
 It is a time to ensure that all expectations were met.

 However, many trainers fail to maximize the true potential of their closing time.